BlueBrain/NeuroM/doc/readme.rst

 Dependencies
 ============

-The known build-time and runtime dependencies of NeuroM are:
+The build-time and runtime dependencies of NeuroM are:

 * numpy
 * scipy
 * matplotlib

+Additional dependencies needed for testing and building documentation are
+* nose
+* coverage
+* sphinx
+* GNU Make

 Installation
 ============

-It is recommended that you use pip to install into a ``virtualenv``:
+It is recommended that you use pip to install into ``NeuroM`` into a ``virtualenv``:

 .. code-block:: bash

     $ virtualenv --system-site-packages foo   # creates a virtualenv called "foo" in foo directory
     $ source foo/bin/activate                 # activates virtualenv
     (foo)$                                    # now we are in the foo virtualenv

+Here, the ``--system-site-packages`` option has been used.
+This is because dependencies such as ``matplotlib`` aren't trivial to build in a ``virtualenv``.
+This setting allows python packages installed in the system to be used inside the ``virtualenv``.

 The prompt indicates that the ``virtualenv`` has been activated.
 To de-activate it,